-We are the leading certifying dive centre in the country, offering a wide range of diving courses in the Cook Islands.
-We offer quality diving in a fun and friendly atmosphere - so whether these are your first bubbles, you are already qualified and you are diving for fun, or you want to progress your professional diving career, we have dives to suit you!
+We are the leading certifying dive centre in the country and a PADI 5 * Instructor Development Centre, offering a wide range of diving courses in the Cook Islands.
+We offer quality diving in a fun and friendly atmosphere.
+Whether these are your first bubbles, you are already qualified and you are diving for fun, or you want to progress your professional diving career all the way to Instructor level, we have dives to suit you!

-Neil also learned to dive in the spectacular conditions of the UK, with experience gained predominantly at Stoney Cove, Capernwray & Porthkerris in the Atlantic!
+Neil learned to dive in the spectacular conditions of the UK, with experience gained predominantly at Stoney Cove, Capernwray and Porthkerris in the Atlantic!

-First diving in the 80s and finally taking it up seriously around nine years ago, he is a PADI Master Instructor & EFR Instructor Trainer.
-CD being his next ambition.
+First diving in the 80s and finally taking it up seriously around eleven years ago, he is a PADI Master Instructor and EFR Instructor Trainer.

 “I like to give divers a fun safe environment where they can relax and be in awe of the beauty of Rarotonga’s underwater world.”